Shafiul23/Shafiul23/README.md

 - 🎓 I have completed the 3 month full-stack software engineering course at Digital Futures Academy and I'm currently solidifying the content that I learned during the course, as well as looking to expand my portfolio with new MERN stack projects.

-- 📚 Additionally, I'm studying **Java** in preparation for the Java SE 8 Oracle Certified Associate (OCA) certification.

-- 🧠 In the future, I look foward to learning about new languages and platforms, such as C++ and Docker.
-On top of this, I would like to build my skillset by learning the foundations of computer science.

 - 🔨 I'm now working as a front-end software engineer where I work with technologies like Next.js for development and GitHub for collaboration.
 Additionally, I have picked up some projects for back-end work using Java SpringBoot for development, Docker for containerisation and DynamoDB (a no-SQL database) for storing data.

 - 📫 How to reach me: shafiulmirza@hotmail.com